wethod/learning-center-source/content/reports/index.md

 {{< img-center src="/uploads/2017/06/12/report-economics.png" >}}

 ### Groupwide Economics

 {{< note title="Note" >}} This section is available only for companies in a Group{{< /note >}}

-The groupwide economics section shows the economics of a project and all its [intercompanies]({{< relref "pipeline/index.md##intercompany-projects">}}).
+The groupwide economics section shows the economics of a project and all its \[intercompanies\]({{< relref "pipeline/index.md##intercompany-projects">}}).

 Let's use an example where the company A is the "master" company and the company B is the supplier (the same can be applied to multiple suppliers).

-- **Revenues**
+* **Revenues**
-    - Baseline: final net price of the first budget of A
+  * Baseline: final net price of the first budget of A
-    - Forecast: final net price of the last budget of A
+  * Forecast: final net price of the last budget of A
-    - As of Project Status: final net price of last budget of A based on project status percentages
+  * As of Project Status: final net price of last budget of A based on project status percentages
-    - Projected: final net price of the last approved budget of A
+  * Projected: final net price of the last approved budget of A
-- **Overall Cost**
+* **Overall Cost**
-    - Baseline: sum of all costs of first budget of A and B
+  * Baseline: sum of all costs of first budget of A and B
-    - Forecast: sum of all costs of last budget of A and B
+  * Forecast: sum of all costs of last budget of A and B
-    - As of Project Status: sum of all costs of last budget of A and B based on project status percentages
+  * As of Project Status: sum of all costs of last budget of A and B based on project status percentages
-    - Projected: sum of all costs of last budget if A and B based on project status percentages
+  * Projected: sum of all costs of last budget if A and B based on project status percentages
-- **Internal Cost of A**
+* **Internal Cost of A**
-    - Baseline: internal costs of the first budget of A
+  * Baseline: internal costs of the first budget of A
-    - Forecast: internal costs of the last budget of A
+  * Forecast: internal costs of the last budget of A
-    - As of Project Status: timesheet cost of A based on project status percentages
+  * As of Project Status: timesheet cost of A based on project status percentages
-    - Projected: prejection to 100% of the timesheet cost of A
+  * Projected: prejection to 100% of the timesheet cost of A
-- **External Cost of A**
+* **External Cost of A**
-    - Baseline: external costs of the first budget of A without intercompanies value
+  * Baseline: external costs of the first budget of A without intercompanies value
-    - Forecast: external costs of the last budget of A without intercompanies value
+  * Forecast: external costs of the last budget of A without intercompanies value
-    - As of Project Status: external costs of the last budget of A without intercompanies value and based on project status percentages
+  * As of Project Status: external costs of the last budget of A without intercompanies value and based on project status percentages
-    - Projected: external costs of the first budget of A without intercompanies value
+  * Projected: external costs of the first budget of A without intercompanies value
-- **Travels of A**
+* **Travels of A**
-    - Baseline: external cost of the "Travel" task of the first budget of A
+  * Baseline: external cost of the "Travel" task of the first budget of A
-    - Forecast: external cost of the "Travel" task of the last budget of A
+  * Forecast: external cost of the "Travel" task of the last budget of A
-    - As of Project Status: external cost of the "Travel" task of the last budget of A based on project status percentages
+  * As of Project Status: external cost of the "Travel" task of the last budget of A based on project status percentages
-    - Projected: external cost of the "Travel" task of the first budget of A
+  * Projected: external cost of the "Travel" task of the first budget of A
-- **Expenses of A**
+* **Expenses of A**
-    - Baseline: external cost of the "Expenses" task of the first budget of A
+  * Baseline: external cost of the "Expenses" task of the first budget of A
-    - Forecast: external cost of the "Expenses" task of the last budget of A
+  * Forecast: external cost of the "Expenses" task of the last budget of A
-    - As of Project Status: external cost of the task names "Expenses" of the last budget of A based on project status percentages
+  * As of Project Status: external cost of the task names "Expenses" of the last budget of A based on project status percentages
-    - Projected: external cost of the "Expenses" task of the first budget of A
+  * Projected: external cost of the "Expenses" task of the first budget of A
-- **Internal Cost of B**
+* **Internal Cost of B**
-    - Baseline: internal costs of the first budget of B
+  * Baseline: internal costs of the first budget of B
-    - Forecast: internal costs of the last budget of B
+  * Forecast: internal costs of the last budget of B
-    - As of Project Status: timesheet cost of the last budget of B based on project status percentages
+  * As of Project Status: timesheet cost of the last budget of B based on project status percentages
-    - Projected: prejection to 100% of the timesheet cost of B
+  * Projected: prejection to 100% of the timesheet cost of B
-- **External Cost of B**
+* **External Cost of B**
-    - Baseline: external costs of the first budget of B without intercompanies value
+  * Baseline: external costs of the first budget of B without intercompanies value
-    - Forecast: external costs of the last budget of B without intercompanies value
+  * Forecast: external costs of the last budget of B without intercompanies value
-    - As of Project Status: external costs of the last budget of B without intercompanies value and based on project status percentages
+  * As of Project Status: external costs of the last budget of B without intercompanies value and based on project status percentages
-    - Projected: external costs of the first budget of B without intercompanies value
+  * Projected: external costs of the first budget of B without intercompanies value
-- **Travels of B**
+* **Travels of B**
-    - Baseline: external cost of the "Travel" task of the first budget of B
+  * Baseline: external cost of the "Travel" task of the first budget of B
-    - Forecast: external cost of the "Travel" task of the last budget of B
+  * Forecast: external cost of the "Travel" task of the last budget of B
-    - As of Project Status: external cost of the "Travel" task of the last budget of B based on project status percentages
+  * As of Project Status: external cost of the "Travel" task of the last budget of B based on project status percentages
-    - Projected: external cost of the "Travel" task of the first budget of B
+  * Projected: external cost of the "Travel" task of the first budget of B
-- **Expenses of B**
+* **Expenses of B**
-    - Baseline: external cost of the "Expenses" task of the first budget of B
+  * Baseline: external cost of the "Expenses" task of the first budget of B
-    - Forecast: external cost of the "Expenses" task of the last budget of B
+  * Forecast: external cost of the "Expenses" task of the last budget of B
-    - As of Project Status: external cost of the task names "Expenses" of the last budget of B based on project status percentages
+  * As of Project Status: external cost of the task names "Expenses" of the last budget of B based on project status percentages
-    - Projected: external cost of the "Expenses" task of the first budget of B
+  * Projected: external cost of the "Expenses" task of the first budget of B

 ### Roadrunner Index - Days Left - Worked Hours

 This three charts let you appreciate the trend of three primary indexes related with the project's progress:

-* **Days Left**: data from the [Project Status]({{< relref "friday/index.md#project-status" >}}) are transposed into this chart to better highlight the weekly progress of the project;
+* **Days Left**: data from the \[Project Status\]({{< relref "friday/index.md#project-status" >}}) are transposed into this chart to better highlight the weekly progress of the project;
-* **Worked Hours**: data from the [Timesheet]({{< relref "friday/index.md#timesheet" >}}) are used into this chart to visualize the weekly amount of work spent on the project;
+* **Worked Hours**: data from the \[Timesheet\]({{< relref "friday/index.md#timesheet" >}}) are used into this chart to visualize the weekly amount of work spent on the project;
-* **Roadrunner Index**: combining data from the two previous charts let us display the weekly [**Roadrunner Index**]({{< relref "glossary/index.md#roadrunner-index-rri" >}}) for the project.
+* **Roadrunner Index**: combining data from the two previous charts let us display the weekly \[**Roadrunner Index**\]({{< relref "glossary/index.md#roadrunner-index-rri" >}}) for the project.

 This is the only place in WETHOD where you can see the weekly details of a given project.